ml895/HRS-Bot-Geo/HRSBotGeoReportDraft2.md

 ### Designing Inserts
 Design 1 - Symmetrical AguaClara Plant Design
 As the issue of the unstable floc blanket was limited to the lab and not the actual AguaClara plant, the first design was inspired by the design of the AguaClara plant.

-![Design of AguaClara Plant](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/AC%20plant%20filter.PNG) **Figure 4: Design of Sedimentation Tank in AguaClara Plants**
+![Design of AguaClara Plant](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/AC%20plant%20filter.PNG)

+**Figure 4: Design of Sedimentation Tank in AguaClara Plants**

 As seen through Figure 4, the AguaClara sedimentation tanks utilize two sloped surfaces to guide settling particles into the central high flow area.
 The off-centered input of water results in a difference in end results of the settling flocs.
 The flocs settled and sliding down the right slope would join the high inflow stream directed down, which is then directed up through the semicircle at the bottom and back into being resuspsended in the floc blanket.
 However, the flocs sliding the left side then collide with the flocs in the upward stream to form larger flocs to be resuspended in the blanket.

 Inspired by this design, the HRS Bottom Geometry Team along with the Fluoride Auto Team designed the "Symmetrical AguaClara Plant Design."

 ![Symmetrical AguaClara Plant Design](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/fluoride%20auto%20insert.PNG)

 **Figure 5: Filter insert with symmetrical, rectangular cross sections and a sloped top portion.**

 As seen in Figure 5 above, this design closely resembled the AguaClara plant, with the primary difference having been the centered input.
 This decision was made primarily due to the design of the tube settler, as an off-centered insert would not align with the centered inflow tube at the bottom of the tube settler.
 Although the bottom of the design was a square due to complication in 3D drawing, this would then easily be modified once 3D printed by drilling.

-Design 2 - Off-centered cone
+Design 2 - Off-centered Cone
 Although the conical shape was tested by the HRS Summer 2018 team, the centered design still caused a buildup of flocs.
 The off-center conical shape most closely resembles the sliced tube filter designed by a previous Fluoride team.
 If the water inflow comes from the side of the tube, it can break up the rings of flocs that would have otherwise collected near the bottom.

 ![Symmetrical AguaClara Plant Design](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/off%20center%20cone%20CAD.PNG)